Text Copied

 Let us see the Relational Database Configurations below.

-Configuring SQLITE for MQTTROUTE
+Configuring SQLITE

 SQLITE is the default storage option in MQTTRoute.
 And by default, Broker will store data in SQLITE.

-You can check the configurations set in data_store.conf.
+You can check the configurations set in datastore.conf.
 DB_SERVER will be set in SQLITE.

 [CONFIG]